The campuses of the California State University are accredited by the

 Click on a location to learn about that campus's accreditation.

 State authorization, part of the Higher Education Act, requires institutions to be authorized in the state in which they are located as a condition for eligibility to receive Title IV federal student aid.
 The U.S. Department of Education continues to review and update the regulations for state authorization of online education.
+The current regulations are in effect as of July 1, 2020.
 If an institution offers postsecondary distance education to students in a state in which it is not physically located or in which it is otherwise subject to state jurisdiction as determined by the State, the institution must meet any state requirements for it to legally offer distance education in that state.
 The CSU Chancellor’s Office serves as a resource for campuses seeking to comply with state laws in every state.
 If authorization or licensure is necessary or becomes necessary, individual campuses must seek the appropriate approvals.

 Pursuant to the U.S. Department of Education's Program Integrity Rule, every institution of higher education is required to provide all prospective and current students with the contact information for the state agency or agencies that handle complaints against postsecondary education institutions offering distance learning within that state.